The following information is provided for reference purposes only and should be used at your own risk S50B30 (Euro) Engine

 Insert pick tip between washer inner bottom and splined shaft and pry washer out (90 degree pick).

-Note: It is important bearing parts are thoroughly cleaned.
-This is needed to properly assess new bearing axial fit.
+Note: It is important to ensure the bearing parts are thoroughly cleaned.
+This step is necessary to properly assess the new bearing’s axial fit.

-Remove old thread locker on cover and housing thread.
-Use pick tool to press tip into thread valley and run pick throughout thread (90 degree pick).
+Step 2: Next, remove the old thread locker from the cover and housing thread.
+Use a pick tool to press the tip into the thread valley and run the pick throughout the thread (90-degree pick).

-Note: It is critical old thread locker be fully removed to allow new thread locker to bond with parts.
+Note: It is critical that the old thread locker is fully removed to allow the new thread locker to bond effectively with the parts.

-Clean splined shaft bearing cavity and cover (brake cleaner & towels).
+Step 3: After that, clean the splined shaft bearing cavity and cover using brake cleaner and towels.

 Bearing parts installation sequence from right to left.